Why am I being monitored?

 Where the firm is a partnership, limited company or limited liability partnership then provision may be made in the partnership agreement, or memorandum and articles of association, or incorporation document.

-The nominee must hold an equivalent qualification and be authorised to carry out the work for which they have undertaken to be responsible – for example: nominees must hold a practising certificate from ACCA or another professional body and where the firm is a registered auditor then the nominee must also be a registered auditor and where the firm is ATOL registered then the nominee must also be on the ATOL register.
+The nominee or nominees must hold equivalent qualifications and be authorised to carry on the firm's work for which they have undertaken to be responsible – for example: nominees must hold a practising certificate from ACCA or another professional body and where the firm is a registered auditor then the nominee must also be a registered auditor and where the firm is ATOL registered then the nominee must also be on the ATOL register.

 Back to top